Army of Alsace (1914): Formation

 A new attack was launched, Mulhouse was taken and the Germans were even pushed over the Rhine.
 French defeats in Lorraine and the Ardennes forced the Armée d'Alsace to withdraw from Mulhouse, to a more defensible line near Altkirch and to provide reinforcements for the French armies closer to Paris.

 Disbandment

 The army was disbanded on 28 August and many of its units distributed among the remaining French armies.
-The units that remained in Southern Alsace, came under the First Army and received the name of Groupement des Vosges, which became the XXXIV Corps on 22 October 1914.
+The units that remained in Southern Alsace, came under the First Army and received the name of Groupement des Vosges, which became the 34th Army Corps on 22 October 1914.
 On 8 December 1914, with the stabilisation of the Western Front, more units were added to this sector and they formed the independent détachement d'Armée des Vosges/détachement d'Armée Putz under General Henri Putz.
 On 4 April 1915, the force became the Seventh Army.